COVID bill to deliver big health insurance savings for many

 There's also a political twist.
 Since most of the health care aid is keyed to the pandemic and expires by the end of 2022, that will let Democrats set up election-year votes to make new benefits permanent, or build them out even more.

-"There was always a hope that we were going to be able to return and build on where we started in 2009-2010, and we finally got to a place where it was possible," said Judy Solomon of the Center on Budget and Policy Priorities, which advocates for low-income people and supported the Obama law.
+"There was always a hope that we were going to be able to return and build on where we started in 2009-2010, and we finally got to a place where it was possible," said Judy Solomon of the Center on Budget and Policy Priorities.
+Her organization advocates on behalf of low-income people and was an early supporter of the health care law.

 A major health care item in the bill will depend on some Republican-led states going along.
 States mainly in the South have refused to expand Medicaid to low-income adults under the ACA.
 The legislation offers them a temporary infusion of billions of dollars to reconsider.
 If those states, including Texas, Florida and Georgia, were to do that, Biden would be closer to his coverage goal.